ANTH 002: INTRO CULTURAL ANTHROPOLOGY, 3 credits

 SOC 085: SOCIOLOGY OF EVERYDAY LIFE, 3 credit hrs.

 Sociology of Everyday Life focuses on the daily details of how people interact with each other and the consequences of those interactions.
 Social interactions help create and maintain relationships, social divisions, institutions, social structure, and cultural forces that make up our world and shape our differing subjective experiences.
 Some of the topics will include interpersonal relationships, emotion work, self-narratives, negotiating a working consensus, saving face, politics of language, identity, constructing normality and deviance, institutional talk, impression management, social control, and politics of reality.
-Prerequisite is SCSS 001 or instructor’s permission.
+Prerequisite is SCSS 001 or instructor’s approval.

 SOC 105: RACE, GENDER AND POVERTY, 3 credit hrs.